 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Update: As of April 27, 2023, the Bask Interest Savings Account now earns 4.75% annual percentage yield (APY).
-As of May 1, 2023, the Bask Mileage Savings Account earns 2.5 AAdvantage® mile per $1 saved per year.
+Update: Effective October 18, 2023, the Bask Interest Savings Account now earns 5.1% annual percentage yield (APY).
+Effective May 1, 2023, the Bask Mileage Savings Account earns 2.5 AAdvantage® mile per $1 saved per year.

 Bask Bank is best known as the bank that offers an innovative savings account that earns American Airlines AAdvantage® miles.
 But in December 2021, Bask Bank expanded to offer a more traditional account: the Bask Interest Savings Account.